TheTexta/obsidian-main/Psychology/Psych 101/Groupthink.md

+#flashcards
+Groupthink::when individuals perceive there to be a group consensus on an issue without individually believing it to be correct, optimal or valid.

 What constitutes group think?
 * Invulnerability - members feel they cannot be punished for there actions
 * rationalisation - Members explain away warning signs and help one another rationalise there decisions